Cebolletoth/C3BOBAR/README.md

 *Requires "Force Load All Units"*

-*Requires tweakdef XP removal and TC tweakunits in two parts*
+*Requires tweakdef XP removal and TC tweakunits in three parts*

 -T1 Cons can produce the Tech Core building, found on the Lab menu (Repurposed Experimental Armada Airlab).